 8. Create a comprehensive incident recovery plan

-When attacks occur, companies need relevant and easy-to-follow recovery plans to restore functionality and security.
+When attacks occur, companies need relevant, easy-to-follow recovery plans to restore functionality and security.

 Create a recovery team with clearly defined roles and responsibilities to follow when needed.
-This team should have the authority to reach across departments and escalate requests to the highest level.
+This team should be able to reach across departments and escalate requests to the highest level.

 Recovery plans should detail all core applications, network devices, and resources, including the location of recent backups and plans to restore functionality.
 This process should include an assessment of any data breaches and losses alongside actions to counter those threats.